doueng/CV/README.md

 # 42_projects

 These are the projects that I have completed during my time at 42.
+The projects are all written in accordance to the school style guide.
+The style guide prohibites things like do-while loops, switch statements, for loops and alot of other things.
+The style guide is included as a pdf in this repository (norm.en.pdf).

 ## [libft](https://github.com/doueng/libft)
 Created my own library where I recoded alot of standard functions and